kiannabolante/huskypal/README.md

 This is the main server file that initializes and configures our backend server.
 It sets up routes, middleware, and server-specific configurations.
 It's the entry point for starting our backend server.

 # gitignore:
-A Gitignore file to specify files and folders that should be ignored by version control.
+A Gitignore file that specifies files and folders that should be ignored by version control.

 # package.json:
 Similar to the frontend, this file lists backend-specific dependencies and scripts for running and managing our server.